The EDGE Language: Extended General Einsums for Graph Algorithms: Background and Related Works

 \subsection{A Complex Optimization Space}

 Figure~\ref{fig:ta-soc} shows the intertwined design space of tensor algebra, where, ideally, an optimizer can look at the combinatorial space of concerns and select the best design point.
 As mentioned earlier, this is too complex, hence tensor algebra tools have instead focused on separating concerns and exploring the optimization space within those concerns (Figure~\ref{fig:factored}).
-Given a problem, the standard process is to provide a specification for each of the concerns and interfacing logic that understands each of the concerns, then combining them to generate a (hopefully) performant implementation.
+Given a problem, the standard process is to provide a specification for each of the concerns and interfacing logic that understands each of the concerns, then combine them to generate a (hopefully) performant implementation.
 The accelerator community focuses on modeling performance in hardware.
 A designer can then go on to synthesize a domain-specific accelerator, but now, iterating on the design involves simply changing one of the concerns.
 Meanwhile, the software community focuses on compiling to platform-specific code, but now, iterating on an implementation involves changing the specifications of one of the concerns.
 More recently, tools are trying to now search over multiple concerns to generate better design points.
-WACO~\cite{Won:2023:WLW} is a co-optimizer that searches the design space by taking into account both mapping \emph{and} data format, while DoSA~\cite{Hong:2023:DDM} co-optimizes by searching both the mapping space and the architecture space.
+The co-optimizer \acro{WACO}~\cite{Won:2023:WLW} searches the design space by taking into account both mapping \emph{and} data format, while DoSA~\cite{Hong:2023:DDM} co-optimizes by searching both the mapping space and the architecture space.
 Table~\ref{tab:related} shows prior work and the concerns on which they focus.